ramjac-zz/ubuntu-rotater/README.md

 This is a simple program to rotate the display and input based on the output of the "monitor-sensors" command.
 It was written and tested on Ubuntu with a Dell Latitude 7275.

-Also it doesn't work yet...
-I'll update the readme when I finish it.
+Also it doesn't work perfectly yet.
+The screen rotates, but the touch input does not.
+I'll update the readme when that's fixed.